naajiihaahhh/SQL-Projects/Foodpanda_Analysis/README.md

 # Foodpanda SQL Project

-## 📝Context
+## 📝 Context
-This project analyzes **6,000 Foodpanda Records** , integrating cstomer information, order history, payments, and ratings.
-The dataset provides insights into user behavior, reaturant performance, and engagement patterns, which are useful for studying customer churn, spending habits, restaurant and food popularity, and delivery efficiency.
+This project analyzes 6,000 Foodpanda records, integrating customer information, order history, payments, and ratings.
+The dataset provides insights into user behavior, restaurant performance, and engagement patterns, which are useful for studying customer churn, spending habits, restaurant and food popularity, and delivery efficiency.

 ---

-## 💹Dataset Content
+## 💹 Dataset Content
-Columns : customer_id, gender, age, city, signup_date, order_id, order_date, restaurant_name, dish_name, category, quantity, price, payment_method, order_frequency, last_order_date_loyalty_points, churned, rating, rating_date, delivery_status
+Columns: customer_id, gender, age, city, signup_date, order_id, order_date, restaurant_name, dish_name, category, quantity, price, payment_method, order_frequency, last_order_date, loyalty_points, churned, rating, rating_date, delivery_status

-- **Customer Demographics**
+- Customer Demographics
     - Gender, age range, city, signup_date, churn status
-- **Order_Level Data**
+- Order-Level Data
     - Restaurant names, dishes, categories, quantities, prices, delivery results
-- **Engagement etrics**
+- Engagement Metrics
     - Order frequency, last order date, loyalty points
-- **Feedback & Payments**
+- Feedback & Payments
     - Ratings, payment method

-Together, this dataset gives a **holistic view of customer activity and bussiness performance** in a food delivery platform.
+Together, this dataset gives a holistic view of customer activity and business performance in a food delivery platform.

 ---

-## 👉Business Problem Statement
+## 👉 Business Problem Statement
-Although FoodPanda collect large amounts of data, the buisness faces challenges is using it effectively to:
+Although Foodpanda collects large amounts of data, the business faces challenges in using it effectively to:
-- Identify reasons for **customer churn** and improve retention
+- Identify reasons for customer churn and improve retention
-- Determine **top-performing restaurants and dishes**
+- Determine top-performing restaurants and dishes
-- Monitor and reduce **delayed or cancelled deliveries**
+- Monitor and reduce delayed or cancelled deliveries
-- Design better **promotions and loyalty programs**
+- Design better promotions and loyalty programs

 ---

-## 🚀Project Objectives
+## 🚀 Project Objectives
-Use SQL to tranform raw FoodPanda data into actionabl insights that help the business improve **customer satisfaction and delivery efficiency**.
+Use SQL to transform raw Foodpanda data into actionable insights that help the business improve customer satisfaction and delivery efficiency.

 ---

-## 🔍SQL Analysis Scope
+## 🔍 SQL Analysis Scope
 This project answers key business questions such as:
-1. What are the **top 3 restaurants** by revenue and average rating?
+1. What are the top 3 restaurants by revenue and average rating?
-2. What is the **customer churn rate**, and which groups are most affected?
+2. What is the customer churn rate, and which groups are most affected?
-3. What is the **average order values** by city, gender, age group?
+3. Which city has the highest frequency of orders?
-4. Which restaurants have the **highest % if delyed deliveries**?
+4. Which restaurants have the highest % of delayed deliveries?
-5. What are the **most popular dishes and cuisines**?
+5. What are the most popular dishes and cuisines?
-6. How do **monthly order trends** change over time?
+6. How do monthly order trends change over time?

 ---

-## ✔️Key Skills and  Tools
+## ✔️ Key Skills and Tools
 - SQL (SELECT, WHERE, GROUP BY, CTEs, ORDER BY, Window Functions)
 - Data Cleaning and Transformation
 - Business Analysis and Insight Generation

 ---

-## 👨‍🔧Data Cleaning Process
+## 👨‍🔧 Data Cleaning Process
-- Create new table with a copy of the original table to do the Data Cleaning and Standardizing without affecting the original data
+- Created a new table as a copy of the original dataset to perform data cleaning and standardization without affecting raw data.
-- Converted date into YYYY-mm-dd , from text to date format
+- Converted date columns from text into YYYY-MM-DD format.
 ---
 ## 🔍Exploratory Analysis
 1. What are the **top 3 restaurants** by revenue and average rating?